Special Services for Faculty

 We invite you to contact your librarian for quick help with a reference question.

-Blackboard, SMU’s learning management system, provides a unique web space for each of your courses.
-It allows you to post handouts and lectures, communicate with students through chat and email, administer tests and quizzes, and track and post grades.
+Canvas, SMU’s learning management system, provides a unique web space for each of your courses.
+It enables you to post handouts and lectures, communicate with students through chat and email, administer tests and quizzes, and track and post grades.
 Basic use of this tool in your course is required in most departments.
 Regular workshops are offered.
 For training, please contact Monique Pinkney or Ted Curran.
-For support, please submit a Helpdesk ticket or call our support line at 510-869-6836 and press 1.
+For support, please call the 24/7 Canvas support line at 888-233-7764.

 Turnitin Turnitin is a web-based tool that assists faculty with grading and managing written assignments.
-It has three components that are fully integrated with Blackboard: plagiarism checking and prevention, peer reviewing, and online grading.
-For one-on-one training or questions, contact Katrina Fullman.
+It has three components that are fully integrated with Canvas: plagiarism checking and prevention, peer reviewing, and online grading.
+For one-on-one training or questions, contact Monique Pinkney.

 TurningPoint is a classroom response system that enables students to participate in lectures by submitting responses to interactive PowerPoint questions using a keypad or "clicker."
-For one-on-one training or questions, contact Katrina Fullman.
+For one-on-one training or questions, contact Ted Curran.